zalenix/portaldocs/portal-sdk/templates/top-designpatterns-page-fullscreen.md

 ## Don't

-* Blades shouldn’t open at a specified size, instead the page should open as “maximized”
+* Blades shouldn’t open at a specified size, instead the page should open as “maximized” (`InitialDisplayState="Maximized"`)
 * When linking to a site outside of Azure, such as documentation, don’t open the page in the same browser window.
 It should open in an new tab.

 # Related design patterns